Monday, March 18, 2013

-With the beginning of the New Kingdom the venue of kingship changes as once again the King's of Upper Egypt become kings of a unified country and on to become emperors of Egypt's greatest epoch.
-These kings are military men who look to empire as a means of protecting the country and filling the coffers.
+With the beginning of the New Kingdom the venue of kingship changes as once again, the King's of Upper Egypt become kings of a unified country and on to become emperors of Egypt's greatest epoch.
+These kings are military men who look to the empire as a means of protecting the country and filling the coffers.

 Ms. Woldering explains that these kings are great benefactors to the temples of the gods and it is at Karnak that most of these rulers built edifices to Amun Re and themselves.
 The author tells "in the festival hall of Thutmosis III at Karnak there is a sequence of reliefs highly characteristic of the spirit of the age, showing plants and animals which the king brought back with him from his campaigns in Asia.
 The life-like accuracy of these pictures and the life-affirming joy in the phenomena of an alien world are the product of the open-minded spirit which prevailed in the Thutmoside era."

-With the maturity of the XVIIIth dynasty we find its most opulent king in Amenhotep III the builder of the Colossus of Memnon in front of his long destroyed mortuary temple as well as numerous other monuments built with the huge funds of the empire bringing a period of peace with cordial relations between Egypt and her neighbors.
+With the maturity of the XVIIIth Dynasty, we find its most opulent king in Amenhotep III the builder of the Colossus of Memnon in front of his long destroyed mortuary temple as well as numerous other monuments built with the huge funds of the empire bringing a period of peace with cordial relations between Egypt and her neighbors.

 Included within the objects chosen for the book are many infrequently seen masterpieces from Moscow's Pushkin Museum including the ebony statuettes of the Priest Amenhotep and the lovely singer of Amun.
 The heresy of Akhenaton destroys the family dynasty with Akhenaton's egocentric religion alienating everyone but the king and royal family .

 The art of the period departs from the traditional imagery of the warrior king to a family man kissing his children, introduced is a luxuriant ruler basking in his own grandeur playing with his strange looking family.
-Perhaps it is within the face of the yew wood head of Queen Tiye that best expresses the loss of empire which the elderly queen had been unable to halt.
+Perhaps it is the face of the yew wood head of Queen Tiye that best expresses the loss of empire which the elderly queen had been unable to halt.

-Following Akhenaton's fall a couple of boy kings and an old man struggle to stabilize rule briefly in a vain effort to stop the inevitable.
-In the last king of this dynasty Horemheb we find the erasure of the Amarna kings in this effort not to stabilize the royal house but Egypt itself .
+Following Akhenaton's fall, a couple of boy kings and an old man struggle to stabilize rule briefly in a vain effort to stop the inevitable.
+In the last king of this dynasty Horemheb, we find the erasure of the Amarna kings in this effort not to stabilize the royal house but Egypt itself .

 From this rises three strong kings who attempt to consolidate and recoup the empire lost in this end a general and vizier to Hormheb named Ramses takes the throne being soon replaced.
-"After a brief reign he was succeeded by his son Sethos (Seti) I, who managed to recover Palestine and Lebanon."
+"After a brief reign, he was succeeded by his son Sethos (Seti) I, who managed to recover Palestine and Lebanon."
 In Ramses II we find the penultimate king ruling almost seven decades of high propaganda.

 The monuments of King Seti I including his temple at Abydos with its delicate reliefs and his tomb in the Valley of Kings completely decorated revealing the valleys finest monuments.
 While too frequently the hasty craftsmanship of Ramses II produces a gaudy effect.
-"On the one hand sculpture reverts to the elegant and graceful style of the late phase of Dynasty XVIII, developing an extra-refined, highly sensitive idiom both in form and in expression.
-On the other hand there is a greater fondness for monumental proportions".
+"On the one hand, sculpture reverts to the elegant and graceful style of the late phase of Dynasty XVIII, developing an extra-refined, highly sensitive idiom both in form and in expression.
+On the other hand, there is a greater fondness for monumental proportions".

 With the loss of Empire Egypt spends much of its history occupied by foreign rulers up to Alexander the great and the Ptolemies in the IVth century B.C.
-In art the people look back to the glory days of the two lands, reliefs reflects scenes taken from the tomb reliefs of the Old Kingdom with the tomb owner dressed in contemporary garments.
+In art the people look back to the glory days of the two lands, reliefs reflect scenes taken from the tomb reliefs of the Old Kingdom with the tomb owner dressed in contemporary garments.